 The name “Bulviniai blynai” is derived from “bulvė”, which means “potato” in Lithuanian, and “blynai”, as the pancakes are called here.
 We would rather call them potato pancakes.
 They are an important part of Lithuanian cuisine and are served either as a side dish or as a main course.
 Preparing Bulviniai blynai is relatively simple.

-The main ingredients are potatoes, which are peeled and finely grated, onions, eggs and flour.
-The grated potatoes are squeezed to remove excess liquid and then mixed with the remaining ingredients to form a dough.
-This batter is fried in a pan in oil until the pancakes are golden brown and crispy.
-They are often served with sour cream, sauerkraut or applesauce, depending on whether you want them to taste sweet or savory.
-It is also known as the Belarusian national dish Draniki, here, too, you can feel the common past of the country.
+The main ingredients are potatoes, which are peeled and finely grated, as well as onions, eggs and flour.
+The grated potatoes are squeezed to remove excess liquid and then mixed with the other ingredients to form a batter.
+This batter is fried in oil in a pan until the pancakes are golden brown and crispy.
+They are often served with sour cream, sauerkraut or apple sauce, depending on whether they are sweet or savory.
+They are also known as the Belarusian national dish Draniki, which also reflects the country’s shared past.

 Cepelinai

-I have already announced it above, zeppelins (“cepelinai”) also exist in Lithuanian cuisine.
-These stuffed potato dumplings take their name from zeppelins, as their oval shape and size remind us of the airships that the Germans once had built in the region.
+As I have already mentioned above, zeppelins (“cepelinai”) also feature in Lithuanian cuisine.
+These stuffed potato dumplings take their name from zeppelins, as their oval shape and size are reminiscent of the airships that the Germans once had built in the region.
 The main ingredients are (you guessed it) potatoes and pork, although there are variations with other fillings.
 First, the potatoes are peeled and coarsely grated.
-Then the resulting mass is mixed with a pinch of salt and potato starch to make the dough.
+The resulting mixture is then mixed with a pinch of salt and potato starch to make the dough.

-The meat filling for cepelinai is usually seasoned pork, which is cooked and then finely chopped or ground.
-Then the dough is shaped around the filling and formed into an oval lump that has the shape of a zeppelin (at least with a little imagination).
+The meat filling for cepelinai is usually made from seasoned pork, which is cooked and then finely chopped or ground.
+Then the dough is molded around the filling and shaped into an oval lump that has the shape of a zeppelin (at least with a little imagination).
 The stuffed potato dumplings are cooked in boiling water until they rise and become firm.
-Then they are taken out of the water and often served with a mixture of sour cream and bacon (in the picture above, which I took in a restaurant in Vilnius, there was unfortunately no bacon).
+They are then removed from the water and often served with a mixture of sour cream and bacon (the picture above, which I took in a restaurant in Vilnius, unfortunately had no bacon).

 Balandėliai